simblechris/loopback-next/docs/site/Decorators_inject.md

 ```

 A few variants of `@inject` are provided to declare special forms of
-dependencies:
+dependencies.

+### @inject.getter

-- `@inject.getter`: inject a getter function that returns a promise of the bound
+`@inject.getter` injects a getter function that returns a promise of the bound
-  value of the key
+value of the key.

 Syntax: `@inject.getter(bindingKey: string)`.